paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-032-workforce-innovation-and-opportunity.md

   (A) is established to serve the local area (or the service delivery area that most closely corresponds to the local area);

-  (B) was in existence on the day before July 22, 2014, pursuant to State law; and
+  (B) was in existence on the day before August 7, 1998, pursuant to State law; and

   (C) includes—